Thando-James/SDP-Backend/Architecture-and-Views.md

 Audience: Programmers
 Area: Non-functional requirements, describes the design’s concurrency and synchronization aspects.

-## 1.3 Deployment View
+## 1.3 Development View
+Audience: Programmers, code testers
+Area: software components, describes the modules and subsystem divisions of the system.

+## 1.4 Physical View
 Audience: DB administrators, system engineers, deployment managers
 Area: Persistence- describes architecturally significant persistent elements in the data model.
 Describes the mapping of the software onto the hardware and shows the system’s distributed aspects.

-## 1.4 Implementation View
-Audience: Programmers, code testers
-Area: software components, describes the modules and subsystem divisions of the system.

 # 2. Architectural Goals and Constraints
 There are some key requirements and system constraints that have a significant bearing on the architecture.
 They are: